If you are working to heal from an eating disorder, learning to let go can help your journey tremendously.

 Perhaps during your disorder you were a member of pro-ana sites.
 Maybe you follow a lot of fitspo accounts on Tumblr.
 Or perhaps you have an Instagram dashboard filled with accounts that trigger you.
 It’s time to let go of those!
 Deactivate, unfollow, block.

 The time is now to move toward inspiration for health and happiness, not sickness!

 Instead, fill your life with accounts that motivate and inspire you on your recovery journey.

 INSTEAD EMBRACE: Support.

-Your ED tells you that it’s your little secret; that you’re safest when you hold onto it and that you can’t tell anyone what really goes on… but that little, secretive and judgemental voice is going to actively stop you from recovering.
+The ED tells you that it’s your little secret; that you’re safest when you hold onto it and that you can’t tell anyone what really goes on.
+But that little, secretive and judgmental voice is going to actively stop you from recovering.

 Because secrecy doesn’t yield recovery, only more struggles.
 You need to let go of that, as scary as it is.
 And although it might feel like a loss of control, secrecy has control over you (not the other way around).
 It’s time to take back that power!